DECEMBER - JANUARY

 AN INTERNATIONAL STREAK

-THE FIRST HUMAN TO SURPASS 100M IN FREE IMMERSION
+THE FIRST FREEDIVER TO SURPASS 100M IN FREE IMMERSION

 -101m AIDA & Guinness WR (Free Immersion)